 Pivot Labs

-Structured Experimentation Inside Real Companies
+Structured Experimentation with Real Companies

 Pivot Labs are CEO-led working sessions focused on a single, clearly defined economic constraint.
 Each lab begins with operating reality, not theory.